AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ## Download the custom role report

-Admins can download a CSV report of all custom roles and their permissions.
-The report shows how each role was created, either by an admin or through a CSV file, and outlines the highlights the access given to each role.
+Administrators can download a CSV report listing all custom roles and their associated permissions.
+The report indicates whether each role was created manually or via CSV upload and provides a summary of the access and privileges assigned to each role.

 To download the report, follow these steps: